The Association for Women's Health Care

 Some women reach menopause without experiencing much of a change other than the loss of menstrual periods.
 Other women are dragged into menopause with severe hot flashes, difficulty sleeping, and loss of sexual desire.
 Whatever your experience, the doctors at The Association for Women’s Health Care offer the comprehensive services you need to stay healthy and active.
-Whether you’d like hormone replacement therapy, prefer bioidentical hormones, or need bone density testing, you can get expert care at our offices in Chicago and Northbrook, Illinois.
+Whether you’d like hormone replacement therapy, prefer bioidentical hormones, or need bone density testing, you can get expert care at our offices in The Loop in Chicago and Northbrook, Illinois.

 On average, menopause naturally occurs around the age of 51.
 However, you may reach this stage earlier or later, and you’ll begin menopause immediately if your ovaries must be surgically removed.